robfletcher/strikt/site/src/jbake/content/user-guide/assertion-styles.md

 They fail fast.
 That is, the first assertion that fails breaks the chain and further assertions are not evaluated.

-Each assertion in the chain returns an `Assertion` object that supports further assertions.
+Each assertion in the chain returns an `Assertion.Builder` object that supports further assertions.

 ```kotlin
 val subject = "fnord"